Model and simulate fluid systems

 Use Simulink to integrate control algorithms, hardware design, and signal processing in a single environment.
 Apply optimization algorithms to find the best overall design for your system.

 Reduce the number of design iterations by using verification and validation tools to ensure requirements are complete and consistent.
 Ensure system-level requirements are met by continuously verifying them throughout your development cycle.

-Model heat exchange between Two-Phase Fluid and Moist Air networks
+Model heat exchange between Thermal Liquid and Two-Phase Fluids networks